Robert-LC/Key-Easy/README.md

 - [TypeScript](https://www.typescriptlang.org/) The whole app, front to back, is written in TypeScript and it really made me appreciate how much simpler it makes JS feel because of its strongly typed nature.

 - [React](https://react.dev/) the frontend framework we know and love.
-I kept it mostly vanilla, but when managing my complex state for the game, I added in [Immer](https://github.com/immerjs/immer) which made my `GameState` reducer much cleaner.
+I kept it mostly vanilla, but when managing my complex state for the game

+- [Redux](https://redux.js.org/) to help manage the complicated game state, as well as the auth states.
+I initially went with React's built in Context API, but half way through development realized that my complex state would benefit from redux's state manipulation to make the code much cleaner.
+Since my current Scale and current Note states were heavily intertwined with complex logic around them.

 - [NextJS](https://nextjs.org/) was instrumental in my backend component of this app, (storing scores, users, and more) and it's built in routing allowed me to take KeyEasy from a simple SPA to a dynamic full-stack web application.